FardinAhmed3/Football-Stats-Tracker/README.md

 - Teams: Creation of teams.
   - I will implement a more robust team creation, especially creating temporary team using a list of available players
 - Clean UI is in the works.
-- Database Integration: All data is designed to be stored in a mySQL database.
+- Database Integration: All data is designed to be stored in a SQL Database

 ## Application is Work-In-Progress.
 I have the backbones code here.
 I will continuously develop this project.